We knew we wanted to kick our Japan trip with an extended stay in Tokyo, and research brought us to our second destination, Hakone.

 The Hakone Open Air Museum offers a few different exhibits (think: Picasso), but it’s essentially a massive sculpture park with some incredibly unique pieces of art.
 Despite the chilly mist, I generally enjoyed the leisurely stroll through the park and even saw a single cherry blossom.
 Reflecting on all of the artwork we saw, I was particularly entertained by the Symphonic Sculpture, which feels like a clock tower encased by stained glass.
 The views of the open air museum from the top are fantastic, but inside is simply amazing.

-After the museum, I closed off the giant loop by jumping on the Hakone Tozan Railway, and finally the train back to Odawara.
+After the museum, we closed off the giant loop by jumping on the Hakone Tozan Railway, and finally the train back to Odawara.
 It was an interesting day, but consisted of lot of traveling.
-Regarding timing: I want to say our group set out around 8 AM, and made it to the Open Air Museum by ~4 PM.
+Regarding timing: I want to say we set out around 8 AM, and made it to the Open Air Museum by ~4 PM.
 You can find all of these spots online, but I’ve linked them on a google map here.
 All of the activities are essentially a part of a loop, so it’s quite easy to get from one part of the journey to the next once you head up the mountain from the Hakone-Yumoto station.
-The blue dots with the white squares indicate the different points along the way.
+The blue dots with the white squares indicate the different points of the route.

 We ended up grabbing food at a tiny restaurant near the train station called Kinosuke, where I had amazingly fresh grilled fish, sushi, and sake.
 There were a few other options nearby, as well.
 In Odawara, which is actually a rather large town, we ate dinner at a decent spot called Mori-Meshi, and it was the first time I encountered a table fee.
 We also ate soba at the ‘soba noodle shop’ on Nishiki Street behind the Odawara train station, which was fab.
 TBH, I can’t remember the name of the Gyoza place in Gora, but if you bop around, odds are you’ll find the ordering window on one of the side streets.
 It’s not a large area by any means.